 Outside the village boundaries, all high ground has been designated in the "Rural" category, where residential development is now limited to one dwelling unit per acre (1 DU/acre).
-Over the past 15 years, much "Rural" land between the villages has been converted to farmland, a trend that is continuing even today.
-This conversion has destroyed a quarter of the remaining pine-and-palmetto habitat over a 15-year period (see Table 4), a period in which farming has become the most popular and economic use of rural land on Pine Island.
+Over the past ten years, "Rural" land between the villages has been converted to farmland, a trend that is continuing even today.
+This conversion has destroyed much of the remaining pine-and-palmetto habitat during a single decade, a period in which farming has been the most popular and economic use of rural land on Pine Island.

 This increase in farmland is sometimes seen as preferable to more residential subdivisions, which cannot be supported by Pine Island's limited road connections to the mainland.
 However, farmland can be converted to residential land very easily; the current comprehensive plan actually seems to encourage this by allowing residential development on one-acre lots without rezoning, even on active farmland.
-Most planning professionals agree that one-acre lots are too small to maintain the countryside and too large to create villages; yet that is the predominant residential density allowed on Pine Island today.
+Most planning professionals agree that one-acre lots are too small to maintain the country-side and too large to create villages; yet that is the predominant residential density allowed on Pine Island today.